SknVue Launches “Global Skn in The Game”

 among who’s who in golf to join SknVue Board

 Oceanside, Calif., Feb.
-2, 2021 – SknVue, a 501(c)(3) pending nonprofit organization, today announced the launch of Skn In the Game, an ambitious global campaign to combat skin cancer like never before.
-The campaign will focus its efforts on the golf community worldwide since golfers face significant health risks in developing skin cancer with habitual sun exposure.
+2, 2021 – SknVue, a 501(c)(3) nonprofit organization, today announced the launch of Skn In the Game, an ambitious global campaign to combat skin cancer like never before.
+The campaign will focus its efforts on the golf community worldwide since golfers face significant risk of developing skin cancer with habitual sun exposure.

-The campaign is designed to help reduce the growth and incidence of skin cancer with forward-thinking education, early detection programs, and health screenings, and breakthrough technologies to slow the alarming rise of skin cancer, the fastest growing cancer in the world.
+The campaign is designed to help reduce the growth and incidence of skin cancer with forward-thinking education, early detection programs, health screenings, and breakthrough technologies to slow the alarming rise of skin cancer which is the fastest growing cancer in the world.

 According to LPGA Tour Hall of Famer Lopez: “It’s time to take a big swing at skin cancer.
 We need to do much more to combat this deadly disease, and SknVue is poised to save many lives.
 I am proud to put my skin in the game.”

 “A lot of people don’t know that skin cancer is the world’s most common cancer, and that it is actually the most preventable,” said North, a two-time U.S. Open champion.
 “Skin cancer, you are on notice.
 We are coming after you with a vengeance to save lives.”

 “We are excited to launch the Skn in The Game campaign as a major force in building awareness and early detection of skin cancer to the global golf community,” said co-founder Wyant, who spent more than 40 years as a health care executive, most recently at a for-profit skin cancer company.
 “Through our Skn in The Game campaign, we want to help the golf community become much more aware of the actionable steps everyone can take to take charge of their skin wellness.
 We want everyone in the global golf community to help us by putting their Skn in The Game to help save lives.
 And we are doing so with all of the passion and know-how we can muster.”